 The eight springs of Oshino were used during the Edo period by an association of Mt.
 Fuji worshipers, called Fuji-ko, to purify their body and soul before climbing.

-The ponds were, and still are, revered because their water originates from Mt.
+The Oshino Hakkai springs were, and still are, revered because their water originates from Mt.
 Fuji.

 When the snow on Mt.
 Fuji melts, it enters the ground and passes through porous layers of lava.
 The water is filtered over several decades (one source I read said 80 years) before it arrives in the ponds as impeccably clear spring water.